 Probably not.
 Richarlison has been linked with Manchester United and Barcelona, but when recently asked about the reported interest in his services from the two European giants, he revealed he is happy at Everton: “It’s a nice feeling when you get praise for your good work, but I’m not thinking about a transfer at the moment.
 I’ve just arrived at Everton.
 I’m happy here.”

 But with United urgently attempting to improve their squad, Everton could receive a massive bid for Richarlison.
 And if that offer is accepted, Richarlison will have a big decision to make.

 United must think carefully, too.
 At just 22, Richarlison still has plenty of time to improve and he could prosper all the more from joining one of the country’s biggest clubs.
-But there is always the risk a young player will not kick on.
-In that regard, the money Everton will likely demand for Richarlison may not be worth it.
+But there is always the risk a young player will not kick on, and in Richarlison’s case his goalscoring has been inconsistent enough that, for the money Everton will likely demand, the Brazilian may not be worth it.

 When you look at United’s young forward line, the one thing you can say it is lacking is goals.
 Obviously there’s a chance Marcus Rashford and Anthony Martial could up their goal output given the central striking role, but there’s not a massive body of evidence that they will bag the amount of goals United need to make it back to the big time.

 Romelu Lukaku is more of a traditional No.9, and United might be keen to recruit a similar type of striker.
 AC Milan’s Krzysztof Piatek will is big and tall just like Lukaku, but is quicker across the ground and is a natural born goalscorer.